 As for targeting specific areas of your body, there are no specific exercises for reducing fat in certain areas of the body.
 Body fat percentage is both gained and reduced all over your body at once and your swimming sessions will take care of it, as long as they are challenging.

 It goes without saying that weight loss is best achieved with a combination of exercise and careful eating.
-Reduced portion sizes and cut out the junk food; but you don’t need me to tell you that!
+Reduced portion sizes and cuts out junk food, but you don’t need me to tell you that!

 I hope you find this information helpful and I wish you every success with your swimming and your weight loss.